g023/g023-OllamaMan/README.md

 - See size, modification date, and capabilities
 - Copy or delete models as needed

+#### Creating Custom Models
+- Open the Model Creator window
+- Select a source model as the base
+- Modify parameters using the intuitive interface:
+  - Adjust core parameters (temperature, context size, etc.)
+  - Configure sampling settings for generation quality
+  - Set repetition controls to avoid loops
+  - Add stop sequences for precise control
+- Define system prompts for AI personality
+- Customize prompt templates
+- Add example conversations for fine-tuning
+- Preview the complete configuration
+- Create the model with one click
+- Import/export configurations for reuse

 ### Chat Interface

 #### Basic Conversation